andyhoang1234/Holocron/Cyber/2 - Network Administration and Security/Projects/BACTA/Technical Requirements.md

-The project will have the following technical requirements
+jThe project will have the following technical requirements

 - [ ] Raspberry Pi Servers
 	- [ ] Domain Controller